Extended-Thunder/send-later/index.md

 You can get to the add-on's Preferences window in two ways:

-1. Click on "Send Later" in the status bar at the bottom of your main window and select "Send Later preferences" from the pop-up menu (there are also several other useful things in this menu).
+1. Click on "Send Later" in the status bar at the bottom of your main window and select "Send Later preferences" from the pop-up menu.
 The preferences will open in a new tab.
-2. Select "Add-ons" from the three-lines menu or the Tools menu.
+2. Select "Add-ons" from the hamburger menu or the Tools menu.
 The extension manager will open in a new tab.
 Click on "Send Later", and then on the "Preferences" tab.